google/cel-spec/tests/envcheck/README.md

 The envcheck suite is executed by the _driver_ binary in `envcheck_test.go`.
 This binary is invoked with one or more of the following flags:
-- `--server` Path to the default ConformanceService server binary, to be used when no phase-specific server is specified.
+- `--server` Path to the default ConformanceService server binary, which must support the Eval phase.
-- `--parse_server` Path to the ConformanceService server binary to use for parsing.
-- `--eval_server` Path to the ConformanceService server binary to use for evaluation.

 The remaining arguments are paths to data files containing the declarations.